Originally published on 14th March 2019

 Bespoke can cost more

-As your supplier will likely hold a quantity of the bespoke garments for you, underwriting the stock or making an upfront investment may be required.
-This is something you should expect when embarking on the bespoke process and should take into account when allocating your uniform budget.
+As your company uniform supplier will likely hold a quantity of the bespoke garments for you, underwriting the stock or making an upfront investment may be required.
+This is something to expect when embarking on the bespoke uniform design process and you should take it into account when allocating your uniform budget.

 Risk of stock running out

-If your stock of bespoke uniforms is not well managed, or your usage increases suddenly, there is a chance that stock may run out earlier than expected.
-This can also happen if certain sizes are more popular than expected, and stock of those is depleted before the next bulk order has been placed or delivered.
+If your stock of bespoke uniforms is not well managed, or your usage increases suddenly, there is a chance that stock may run out earlier than you planned for.
+This can also happen if certain sizes are more popular than expected, and the stock of those is depleted before the next bulk order has been placed or delivered.
 The longer lead times for bespoke garments means you do have to think ahead and predict when you will need more.
-Depending on how unique your special garments are, it can be difficult to source alternative similar garments in a hurry, in the event that you need to top up before more bespoke stock has arrived.
+Depending on how unique your special garments are, it can be difficult to source alternatives in a hurry if you need to top up before more bespoke stock arrives.
+In any case, the whole purpose of a bespoke uniform is that your team present a consistent brand image.
+If some are wearing your carefully thought-out design and others have a generic version, your branding may be compromised.

 Risk of wasting leftover stock